projectcalico/calico/docs/source/redhat-opens-install.rst

     generate the configuration for a single peer connection, which you can duplicate and update for each compute host in your mesh.

+    To maintain connectivity between VMs if BIRD crashes or is reloaded, enable BIRD graceful restart by adding `-R` to the `ExecStart` line in the BIRD systemd unit file (`/usr/lib/systemd/system/bird.service` and `bird6.service`).
+    Please not that this will not work if BIRD is stopped normally - if you need that function, you should modify the unit to kill BIRD on stop.

     Ensure BIRD (and/or BIRD 6 for IPv6) is running and starts on reboot:

     ::